 Health care in the United States is expensive and health insurance is necessary to protect international students and scholars in case of serious problems.
-All Marquette international students and scholars with F-1 or J-1 visa status are required to have acceptable year-round health insurance coverage for their entire period of studies.
+All Marquette international students with F-1 status and scholars with J-1 status and their dependents with J-2 status are required to have acceptable year-round health insurance coverage for their entire duration of stay.

-Marquette University has established a health insurance plan for our international students and scholars.
-The plan is underwritten by Chartis and managed by AMA & Associates.
-Our insurance agent is Tracy Tillman of Rust & Associates.
+Marquette University has established a health insurance plan for our international students and scholars and scholar dependents.
+The plan is underwritten by Nationwide Life Insurance Company and managed by American Management Advisors, Inc. (AMA).
+The Servicing Broker is Marsh.
 Enrollment in the plan, beginning with entry into the United States with a Marquette University Form I-20 or DS-2019, is mandatory.

 Only students and scholars who have alternate health insurance coverage through a U.S. employer or government sponsor or through a parent or spouse employed in the U.S. can be exempt from the Marquette plan.
 Exemptions must be approved by the Office of International Education (OIE) in advance.